ziqi-ma/Find3D/README.md

 Example command to evaluate on Objaverse
 ```
-python evaluation/benchmark/eval_benchmark.py --benchmark Objaverse --data_root [data root] --objaverse_split unseen --checkpoint_path [your downloaded checkpoint path]
+python evaluation/benchmark/eval_benchmark.py --benchmark Objaverse --data_root [data root] --objaverse_split unseen
 ```

 Example command to evaluate on ShapeNetPart
 ```
-python evaluation/benchmark/eval_benchmark.py --data_root [data root] --benchmark ShapeNetPart --checkpoint_path [your downloaded checkpoint path]
+python evaluation/benchmark/eval_benchmark.py --data_root [data root] --benchmark ShapeNetPart
 ```
 Example command to evaluate on PartNetE test set
 ```
-python evaluation/benchmark/eval_benchmark.py --benchmark PartNetE --data_root [data root --checkpoint_path [your downloaded checkpoint path]
+python evaluation/benchmark/eval_benchmark.py --benchmark PartNetE --data_root [data root]
 ```

 ## Inference in the Wild (Demo) <a name="infwild"></a>
 Find3D can also be evaluated on object point clouds in the wild - 3D digital assets or 3D reconstructions from 2D.
-We provide a trained checkpoint [here](provide link). [`model/evaluation/demo/eval_visualize.py`](model/evaluation/demo/eval_visualize.py) can take in any point cloud (as a .pcd file) and queries, and produce both a segmentation (using all queries) and a heatmap for each query.
+The demo script [`model/evaluation/demo/eval_visualize.py`](model/evaluation/demo/eval_visualize.py) can take in any point cloud (as a .pcd file) and queries, and produce both a segmentation (using all queries) and a heatmap for each query.
 The segmentation and heatmaps will open in your browser as plotly visualizations that can be dragged and rotated.
 If you use ssh to connect to a headless server via Visual Studio Code, the plotly visualization will open in the browser of the client machine (e.g. your laptop browser).
 Please run the commands below from the [`model`](model/) directory, and set `PYTHONPATH` as the path of this repo.
 ```
 cd model